 Occupancy and condition surveys of all car parks operated by both Councils were also carried out.

 Engagement has been, and continues to be, a key focus in developing the parking strategy, but also beyond its adoption - we want to make sure that we keep everyone informed about what is happening in the districts.

 Stage one online questionnaire

 The stage one questionnaire was launched in August 2021, and was open for six weeks.
 This questionnaire was a fact-finding opportunity that allowed those interested in parking to comment on our existing arrangements.

 Council officers delivered virtual and in-person workshops to Councillors, town and parish councils, transport groups, businesses, educational establishments and more.

 Stage two online questionnaire and roadshow events

-The stage two questionnaire was launched in June 2022 and was also open for six weeks.
+The stage two questionnaire was launched in June 2022 and was open for 6 weeks.
 This questionnaire focussed on the parking strategy's recommendations.
-Before the strategy is finalised and shared, we wanted to seek your views on the recommended actions to be included - and find out the level of support, or opposition, for each recommendation.
+Before the strategy was finalised and shared, we wanted to seek your views on the recommended actions to be included - and to find out the level of support, or opposition, for each recommendation.